wtsi-hgi/irobot/README.md

 (Note that bind mounting `/etc/krb5.conf` is only necessary when using Kerberos authentication.
-A `cron` job runs in the Kerberos container to renew authentication with the KDC periodically; if the container is down for any significant amount of time, this may fail and you'll have to rebuild the image.)
+A `cron` job runs in the Kerberos container to renew credentials with the KDC periodically; if the container is down for any significant amount of time, this may fail and you'll have to rebuild the image.)